vhangsan/ecs162-project/README.md

 # whisk

 This is a full-stack recipe application that allows users to search for recipes, save favorites, and post their feedback.
-The application uses Flask for the backend, Svelte for the fronten
+The application uses Flask for the backend and Svelte for the frontend.

 ## GitHub Repository
 https://github.com/vhangsan/ecs162-project